-- The unit executive officer responsible for the committed funds must approve the Cost Sharing commitment prior to the submission of the proposal to the Office of Sponsored Programs.
+- The unit executive officer responsible for the committed funds must approve the Cost Sharing prior to the submission of the proposal to Sponsored Programs Administration (SPA).

-- The Office of Sponsored Programs will review the Cost Sharing commitment to determine whether the commitment is consistent with this policy and reserves the right to seek confirmation of approval from all contributing units.
-This includes Voluntary Committed Cost Sharing offered to address the competitive nature of a proposal.
+- SPA will review the proposed Cost Sharing to determine if the commitment is consistent with this policy.
+SPA may confirm whether all contributing units approve.
+SPA’s review includes Voluntary Committed Cost Sharing offered to address the competitive nature of a proposal.